 Try and always find the most flattering angle and light so that they can embrace this beautiful phase of pregnancy.

-Maternity sessions are intimate and a great way to begin a lasting relationship with clients so that they come back for the newborn session as well as all future ones.
+Maternity photos are intimate and a great way to begin a lasting relationship with clients.
+So that they come back for the newborn session as well as all future ones.

-Having these tips in mind during a maternity session will help you to stay focused on the belly and couple all while allowing for variety and experimentation.
+Having these tips in mind during a maternity session will help you to stay focused.
+These poses also allow for variety and experimentation.
 Build the poses to have a bigger mixture of photographs to showcase to your clients.

-Remember body shapes, and always give your clients a great experience!
+Remember to consider different body shapes, and always give your clients a great experience!

 For amazing advice on how to create a portrait photography business read our eBook – Profit from Portraits!

 Want More?
 Try Our Child Photography eBook